Cazaly ~ Second Generation

 In Sarah Tourell's application to the French Hospital, she states that the Tourell Family were Huguenots from Nimes.

-There is a burial 10 Nov 1791 at Saint Matthew, Bethnal Green, of John Tourill which is probably him (ref Ancestry, Lon baps, marr & bur).
-Margaret's death not found in Ancestry.
+John was buried 10 Nov 1791 at Saint Matthew, Bethnal Green (ref Ancestry, Lon baps, marr & bur).
+His Will is given online in Ancestry.

 Children: